naimul011/FlaskWebDevelopment/README.md

 By default, Flask-WTF protects all forms against Cross-Site Request Forgery (CSRF) attacks.
 A CSRF attack occurs when a malicious website sends requests to a different website on which the victim is logged in.

+## Form Classes
+When using Flask-WTF, each web form is represented by a class that inherits from class Form .
+The class defines the list of fields in the form, each represented by an object.
+Each field object can have one or more validators attached.